Khloe Kardashian Reportedly Hiding Her Ring Finger Amid Tristan Thompson Engagement Rumors

 However, on Wednesday night Khloe Kardashian celebrated her 34th birthday with her friends and family, including Tristan Thompson, in L.A.
 During the celebration the Kardashian sisters took to their Instagram stories to reveal funny photos and videos from the party.
 Khloe’s hands can be seen in many of the snaps and she is not wearing a single piece of jewelry on her fingers.
 However, she is seen wearing a necklace, watch, and bracelet.
 Some fans believe that Khloe may have taken the ring off because she knew there would be photos and videos posted on social media from the event.

-However, another photo from the night, featuring all of the Kardashian/Jenner sisters, minus Kourtney who is currently on a romantic vacation in Italy with boyfriend Younes Bendjima, Khloe’s hands are cropped out of the picture.
+However, in another photo from the night, featuring all of the Kardashian/Jenner sisters, minus Kourtney who is currently on a romantic vacation in Italy with boyfriend Younes Bendjima, Khloe’s hands are cropped out of the picture.

 It currently remains unclear whether or not Khloe Kardashian’s huge diamond ring is an engagement ring, or simply one of the many lavish pieces of jewelry the reality star owns.
 In addition, sources reveal that the couple have not been talking about marriage, although Khloe would like to eventually tie the knot.